nolanaskew/hemlock-specialists/README.md

-# This website was created by Nolan Askew using Builder.io and is in use for Hemlock Specialists.
+This website is created and maintained by Nolan Askew using Builder.io and is in use for Hemlock Specialists.
 All rights reserved.